Ham and Potato Soup is made in one pot on the stovetop. It’s thick, hearty, comforting, and the perfect way to use any leftover holiday ham.

 • Onion, Carrot, Celery: These veggies create a flavorful base for the soup.

-• Garlic: Gives a strong, tasty kick.
+• Garlic: Adds a strong, tasty kick.

 • Butter & Flour: Thicken the soup, making it creamy.